bobby-didcoding/django-tutorial/steps/debug.md

 ## Steps/Commands
 >Note: Please 'cd' into the root directory and fire up your virtual environment!

-1) Install Debug toolbar - Open a terminal and use the following command to install a fantastic package called django-debug-toolbar
+1) Install Debug toolbar - Open a terminal and use the following command to install a fantastic package called django-debug-toolbar.
+We'll also install docutils while we are there as we'll need it in the next module (admin)
 ```
-pip install django-debug-toolbar
+pip install django-debug-toolbar docutils
 pip freeze > requirements.txt
 ```